-The following table summarizes the total number of outstanding options and shares available for other future issuances of options under all of our equity compensation plans as of December 31, 2020.
-All of the outstanding awards listed below were granted under our 2013 Equity Compensation Plan and 2018 Plan.
-See "Stock Option and Other Compensation Plans" above for a summary of the 2018 Plan.
+The following table summarizes the total number of outstanding awards and shares available for other future issuances of options under all of our equity compensation plans as of December 31, 2021.
+All of the outstanding awards listed below were granted under our 2013 Equity Compensation Plan and 2018 Plan and 2021 Plan.